slowernews/wisdom-tldr/README.md

 RULE: Plan ahead, make the decisions right now.
 When in the moment of making the decision, you have already done it.

+> *'Plan all the way to the end' -- Robert Green (29th law of power)

 > *'All battles are won or lost before they are ever fought.' -- Sun Tzu*

+> *'The best way to predict the future is to invent it.' -- Alan Kay*

+> *'Someone’s sitting in the shade today because someone planted a tree a long time ago.' -- Warren Buffett*

+> *'If I had 9 hours to chop down a tree, I'd spend the first six sharpening my axe.' - Abraham Lincoln*

 CHALLENGE: Don't overthink.